improve-ai/tracker-trainer/README.md

 The *track* HTTPS endpoint is an AWS Lambda service that scalably tracks decisions and rewards.
 The *track* endpoint URL is used by the client SDKs to track decisions and rewards.
 Events received by the track endpoint Lambda are sent to AWS Firehose for persistence and further processing.
-The maximum payload size for *track* is 1MB.
+The maximum payload size for *track* is 999 KiB.

 ## AWS Kinesis Firehose